GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 scheduled: true
 date: 2020-11-16
 updated: 2020-11-16
-description: Maximize conversions by helping your users complete name, address and payment forms as quickly and easily as possible.
+description: Maximize conversions by helping your users complete address and payment forms as quickly and easily as possible.
 hero: hero.jpg
 alt: Businessman using a payment card to make a payment on a laptop computer.
 tags: